 Much of the data studying distracted driving is easily applied to real-life situations.
 For example, drivers who are traveling at 55 mph and take their eyes off the road to text — even for just five seconds — are traveling equal to the length of a football field and might as well be blindfolded.
 That’s a long distance to traverse without paying attention to the road and underscores the seriousness of violating distracted driving laws.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on distracted driving laws, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons